-To bypass zones 1,9 & 16, key in the following sequence:
+To bypass zones 1,5 & 8, key in the following sequence:

-<BYPASS>

-Bypass LED will turn ON.

-Zone LED's 1,9 & 16 will turn ON.

-Bypass LED will now FLASH.
+<BYPASS> Bypass LED will turn ON. <1,5,8> Zone LED's 1,5 & 8 will turn ON. <ENTER> Bypass LED will now FLASH.

-NOTE: Zones and keypads can be assigned to one or all of the three possible Areas available in the Elite 16D.
+NOTE: Zones and keypads can be assigned to one or both of the possible two Areas available in the Elite 8D.
 If you are trying to Bypass a zone that is in an Area NOT assigned to your keypad, the panel will not allow you to bypass that zone.

-If you are using an LCD keypad to bypass zones, the Bypass button works the same as the LED keypad but the display shows the numbers as entered e.g. in the example above as you enter in the digits "01", the display will show "01", then if you enter "09", the display will show "01" & "09" on the display and finally as you enter "16" the display will show all three numbers on the screen.
+If you are using an LCD keypad to Bypass zones, the Bypass button works the same as the LED keypad but the display shows the numbers as entered e.g. in the example above as you press "1", the display will show "01", then if you enter "5", the display will show "01" & "05" on the display and finally as you enter "8" the display will show all three numbers on the screen.
 The LCD keypad will show up to 5 two digit numbers then if you need to bypass more zones it will alternate the display with the first 5 selections then the next 5, switching between displays at about a 1 second rate.